mapbender/mapbender-documentation/en/faq.rst

 Q: I made a highly complex application and want to duplicate it, but it does not work.

-A: A possible reason for this is that php does not allow a workflow with big files (YAML-export/import/etc.).
+A: A possible reason for this is that PHP does not allow a workflow with big files (YAML-export/import/etc.).
 The problem occurs especially in FastCGI.
 Just adjust the php parameter MaxRequestLen (you can do that in the configuration of FCGI).

 .. code-block:: ini